Research May Lead to Improved Autism Diagnosis

-Main DigestAutism is a spectrum disorder characterized by repetitive behaviors and impaired language, communication and social interactions.
+autism is a spectrum disorder characterized by repetitive behaviors and impaired language, communication and social interactions.
+According to the U.S. Centers for Disease Control and Prevention (CDC), it is estimated that as many as one in every 110 children is affected by autism.

 Functional magnetic resonance imaging (fMRI) may provide an early and objective indicator of autism, according to researchers at Columbia University in New York City, who used the technique to document language impairment in autistic children.
 Results of their study appear online and in the August issue of Radiology.